DOL-003/dol-003-web/lib/compendium/buttons/mods/pad-perforation.md

 ---
 label: Pad perforation
 title: Button pad perforation
-subtitle: Silicone button pads can be perforated to decrease the force needed to actuate the buttons.
+subtitle: Perforate the silicone button pads to decrease the force needed to actuate the buttons.
 stub: true
 ---